Pusher Love Girl

-"Pusher Love Girl" is a song recorded by American singer Justin Timberlake for his third studio album, The 20/20 Experience (2013).
-It was written and produced by Timberlake, Timothy "Timbaland" Mosley, and Jerome "J-Roc" Harmon, with additional writing from James Fauntleroy.
-The song is an ode to the "intoxicating effects" of love and sex.
-"Pusher Love Girl" is a slow-tempo R&B song that goes through several different styles during its eight-minute duration.
-It opens with an orchestral intro, before transcending into its "funky main section".
-The song concludes with an outro that sees Timberlake rap over futuristic hip hop beats, comparing several narcotics to the love of his significant other.
+"Pusher Love Girl" is a song by American singer Justin Timberlake from his third studio album, The 20/20 Experience (2013).
+Timberlake wrote and produced the song with Timbaland and J-Roc, with James Fauntleroy providing additional songwriting.
+The song became available as the album's opening track on March 15, 2013, when it was released by RCA Records.
+An ode to the "intoxicating effects" of love and sex, "Pusher Love Girl" is a slow-tempo R&B song that goes through several stylistic shifts during its eight-minute duration.
+It opens with an orchestral intro before moving into its "funky main section".
+The song concludes with an outro in which Timberlake raps over futuristic hip-hop beats, comparing several narcotics to the love of his significant other.